 Babies are the most likely age group to be hospitalized or die from the diseases these vaccines protect them from.
 This is why it's important to vaccinate your child as soon as possible.
 If you delay or skip vaccines, your child won't be protected from these serious illnesses when they're the most vulnerable.

-If you've fallen behind on your child's vaccinations during the COVID-19 pandemic, it's a good time to get caught up.
+If you've fallen behind on your child's vaccinations, it's a good time to get caught up.
 Read more

 here.
 Don't hesitate to talk with your child's pediatrician about childhood immunizations if you have any questions.